HL7/davinci-ecdx/input/pagecontent/requesting-attachments.md

 ### Complete *Solicited* Attachment Transaction

-The complete *solicited* attachment transaction using the combination of a Task based CDex Task Attachment Request Profile to request attachments and the [$submit-attachment` operation sumbmit the attachments to the Payer is shown below:
+The complete *solicited* attachment transaction using the combination of a Task based CDex Task Attachment Request Profile to request attachments and the [$submit-attachment` operation submit the attachments to the Payer is shown below:

-{% include examplebutton_default.html example="solicited-attachment-scenario1.md" b_title = "Click Here To See FHIR Based Solicited Attachment Example" %}
+{% include examplebutton_default.html example="task-scenario-8.md" b_title = "Click Here To See FHIR Based Solicited Attachment Example" %}

 ### Signatures